AJMalcolm/2week_devops_bootcamp/README.md

 ## Environment Variables

- - How can we check the existing evn var in our system `printevn` or `env`
+ - How can we check the existing evn var in our system `printenv` or `env`
  - How can we create an Env variable `export name_of_the_var=value`
  - `~/.bashrc`, `~/.profile`, `~/.bash_profile`